inventree/InvenTree/docs/docs/extend/plugins/test.md

 input variations.
 More might be added based on the requirements.

 ### Involve the database
 Now we test a function that uses InvenTree database objects.
-The Function checks if a part should be updated with latest data from a supplier.
+The function checks if a part should be updated with latest data from a supplier.
 Parts that are not purchasable or inactive should not be updated.
 The function in the plugin has the following form: